xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-fullpage-screenshot.md

 WebUI.takeFullPageScreenshot(RunConfiguration.getReportFolder() + '/full_view_no_elements.png', [findTestObject('UI/logo')])
 ```

-3. You want to take full-page screenshot saved to a file 'E:\\full_view_no_elements.png' and hide some web elements defined in a variable named 'ignoredElements':
+3. You want to take a full-page screenshot that will be saved to a file 'E:\\full_view_no_elements.png' and hide some web elements defined in a variable named 'ignoredElements':

 ``` groovy
 // where ignoredElements is a user-defined List-typed variable.